Icinga/icinga-doc/markdown/en/passivechecks.md

 passively instead of actively.
 They key features of passive checks are as follows:

--   Passive checks are initiated and performed external applications/processes

--   Passive check results are submitted to Icinga for processing

 The major difference between active and passive checks is that active checks are initiated and performed by Icinga, while passive checks are